Gulf region updates – support for our Dubai community

 Does the University offer campus tours?

-The University does offer Campus tours, but due to the current circumstances, it will not be offered from 02 March to and including 06 March 2026 to ensure the safety and wellbeing of both our staff and the prospective students.
+The University does offer Campus tours, but due to the current circumstances, all physical campus tours are temporarily cancelled to ensure the safety and wellbeing of both our staff and the prospective students.

 If you are a current student with an immediate safety concern, please contact: